FrietzeLabUVM/cutruntools/README.md

 This package contains the pipeline for conducting a CUT&RUN analysis.
 The pipeline comprises of read trimming, alignment steps, motif finding steps, and finally the motif footprinting step.

-To get started, please see INSTALL.md about how to set up the pipeline.
+To get started, please see [INSTALL.md](INSTALL.md) about how to set up the pipeline.

-Once the package is installed, please see USAGE.md to use it (but basic usage is provided below).
+Once the package is installed, please see [USAGE.md](USAGE.md) about usage.
+But basic usage is provided below.

 ## Basic Usage